 Allow the flock to rest between 24-30 hours depending on the amount applied.
 Once the flock is completely dry, you can start your decorations.

 Christmas tree flocking doesn’t have to cost a fortune.
-It’s as simple as following this recipe and you will be on your way to celebrating Christmas with an extra coin in your pockets thanks to the easily available materials.
+It’s as simple as following this recipe and you will be on your way to celebrating Christmas with more money in your pocket.